What types of tests are available? And what’s the difference?

 An antibody or serology test generally cannot show if there is a current infection.
 This is because it can take 1 to 3 weeks after infection to make antibodies.
 They are not appropriate for diagnosis of a current infection.

 Also, we do not know yet if having antibodies to the virus or a positive result can protect someone from getting infected with the virus again.
-We also don’t know how long that protection might last, or if someone with antibodies is still contagious.
-Blue Shield and Blue Shield Promise will not cover antibody tests unless ordered by a healthcare provider licensed to order COVID-19 tests.
+If there is protection, we also don’t know how long that protection might last, or if someone with antibodies could still be contagious.
+Blue Shield will not cover antibody tests unless ordered by a healthcare provider licensed to order COVID-19 tests (and for a rare case in which it is needed to help make a diagnosis).

 Who can get tested?